laavanyebahl/Autonomous-driving-using-deep-learning-simulation/report.md

 * one lap focusing on driving smoothly around curves

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here are example image of :

+center camera

+![alt text][image6]

+left camera

+![alt text][image7]

+right camera

-![alt text][image2]
+![alt text][image8]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive to the center from the sides.
+These images show what a recovery looks like starting from right :

 ![alt text][image3]
 ![alt text][image4]